martgil/webext-docs/messageDisplay.rst

          :name: [``messageId``]
          :type: (:ref:`messages.MessageId`, optional)

          The id of a message to be opened.
-Will throw an *ExtensionError*, if the provided ``messageId`` is unknown or invalid.
+Will throw an *ExtensionError*, if the provided :value:`messageId` is unknown or invalid.

       .. api-member::